 I finish my rocket practice: every cell and muscle fiber vibrates within my body.
 Now, it is time to eat (another one of my favorite activities).
 I take a deep round of breath before I enter the kitchen.
-I have gotten over the cold showers, the nonexistent water pressure and attempted to make friends with the ants.
+I have gotten over the cold showers, the sleazy internet and the nonexistent water pressure.
+Peace treaties were sent to all ant camps.
 However, in the spirit of Satya, I confess: I hate this alfresco, communal kitchen with its leaky sink, disgusting refrigerator, and poorly washed/often unavailable supply of cutlery.
 I prepare an iodine bath for my vegetables: I meditate while the vegetables cleanse.
 Finally, it is time to eat.
 I chop up the vegetables, and the avocado.
 I bend down to take a can of tuna from my stash…only to discover: my collection of tuna is gone!
 Why did someone steal my tuna?
 That person KNEW it wasn’t his or her food to eat.
-I REMEMBER buying it yesterday from the corner store and storing it on this little shelf.
-Now, I have to walk ten minutes in this blazing, winter heat to buy more fish at the corner store.
+I REMEMBER buying it yesterday from the corner store and storing it on this cobwebbed shelf.
+Now, I have to walk ten minutes in this blazing, winter heat to buy more fish.
 I am already running behind schedule today.
 Who steals tuna?

-It is ten fifteen in the morning, and I already morphed from calm yogi into this monster.
+It is ten fifteen in the morning.
+Yet, I already morphed from calm yogi into this monster.
 I take a deep breath.
-I remind myself: I can in fact afford to buy three or four more cans of tuna.
+I remind myself: I can afford to buy three or four more cans of tuna.
 Maybe that person needs the food more than I do.
 And just maybe, I need to write about Asteya.

 Oh, I never steal.
 I confess: I most certainly have stolen from others!
-When I ran out of almond milk at my previous house, I stole a couple drop’s from my housemate’s container.
+When I ran out of almond milk at my previous house, I snuck a couple drop’s from my housemate’s container.
 It’s just a couple drops, but did I ask her?
-I also, occasionally stole sponges from my office.
-Why, I don’t know.
-I feel like I wasn’t paid enough?
-I feel like the office would not miss a sponge or two from the costco pack?
+Occasionally, I stole sponges from my office.
+Why, I don’t know!
+I felt like I wasn’t paid enough?
+I felt like the office would not miss a sponge or two from the costco pack?

 Our personal psychology is fascinating.
 All the time, we justify the sneaky things that we do.
 Especially, if there is no one around to watch us!
 Our little transgressions do not warrant as deviations from our strict, moral code.
 It was okay: it was just that one time: I deserved it.